Quedow/Projects/Skuld/README.md

 ## I. Context

 Introducing Skuld, a productivity app to transform your tasks, habits and routines into quests that help you stay motivated and organized.
-Gamify your life by completing quests to  earn XP, level up, and collect credits.Get upgrades and use your credits in the in-app shop to customize your experience and make the app truly yours.
+Gamify your life by completing quests to  earn XP, level up, and collect credits.
+Get upgrades and use your credits in the in-app shop to customize your experience and make the app truly yours.

 ## Features
 - **Tasks:** Prioritize your tasks using the Eisenhower Matrix,